Best Value Golf Balls 2025

 Durable cover is very hard

-The Srixon Distance ball has been around for some time but the latest model sees a softer compression than we're used to.
 The new Srixon Distance is designed to deliver optimum length via greater initial velocity and a higher launch angle for a more penetrating ball flight.
 Interestingly, the dimple count is down significantly too (108 fewer), which Srixon says is to reduce drag and increase lift for better performance in all wind conditions.

 In testing we did see a good increase in distance and - as advertised - it also penetrated the air in windy conditions a little better than other models as well, which resulted in extra yardage.
 The trade off for this extra distance is the lack of significant feel when compared to more premium models.
 That being said, it's not like it feels like you're hitting a rock, which has often been an issue with golf balls designed purely for distance.
-They're very durable and considering its very low price, the Srixon Distance is a top choice for the golfer seeking extra yards without spending extra cash.
+For mid-to-high handicappers this might not be such a problem and you'll likely adapt over time, but for the more skilled players or those who are rapidly improving it could be worth trying out one of the more premium Srixon golf balls - our best Srixon golf balls guide can help advise you with that.

-Wilson Duo Soft 2023 Golf Ball Review
+Wilson Duo Soft Golf Ball

 (Image credit: Future)